Kirillbzp/ESP8266-telegram-power-info/README.md

-# telegram-power-info
+# ESP8266-telegram-power-info
 This project submits messages into a Telegram chat when power goes out or is back on:

 ![chat](tg.jpg)

 ## Description and infrastructure requirements
-The project is based on esp32 board, please use VSCode with PlatformIO to upload the software.
+The project is based on ESP8266 board.
 WiFi connectivity is required in a moment of status changes to be able to send the messages, so some kind of UPS is required for your WiFi router.
-Esp32 also requires backup power to send the message, there are two ways to achieve this:
+ESP8266 also requires backup power to send the message, there are two ways to achieve this:

 ### Approach 1.
-Using LiIon battery for ESP32
+Using LiIon battery for ESP8266
 This could be done using a regular LiIon 3.7v battery and charging board for example TC4056, please see this [video](https://www.youtube.com/watch?v=Lk__xTxLlY0) for details.
 To reduce supply power to 3.3V a voltage regulator like MCP1700-3302E could be used, see this [video](https://www.youtube.com/watch?v=Z-36HflHotU)